 -

-In September 2018, engineer leads agreed on building an "experimentation" service, intended to work on top of Optimizely to ensure correct experimentation setup.
+In September 2018, engineer leads agreed on building an "experimentation" service, intended to work on top of Optimizely to ensure the correct experimentation setup.
 A product owner and backend engineers are allocated.

 -